salmateama20/Todo-App-Task/README.md

 ## Previously Installed
 - Docker and VScode/Git Bash installed.
-  -Note: in my case i was working on VScode and using the git bash terminal in it.
+- Note: in my case i was working on VScode and using the git bash terminal in it.

 ## Steps to run